 We strive to engage with stakeholders on an individual and collective basis to demonstrate that we deliver services and outcomes which meet the needs and expectations of the public.
 These arrangements will recognise that different sections of the community have different priorities and establish robust processes for dealing with these competing demands.

 We have a customer service strategy which defines how we will engage with customers and other stakeholders and involve them in improving our services.
-An external review of customer engagement is planned for 2019 following insourcing of Customer Services Department.
+An external review of customer engagement is planned for 2019/20 following insourcing of the Customer Services Department and the completion of an external review.